wp-plugins/youtube-channel-gallery/readme.txt

 = 1.6.1 =
 * Added options to show title and description with thumbnails.
-* Added new classes to better manage the final appearance (rows, columns, even, odd, number of row an column).
+* Added new classes to better manage the final appearance (rows, columns, even, odd, number of row and column).
 * Calculated width between thumbnails.

 = 1.5.4 =